Who can get universal credit, housing benefit and council tax rebate?

 You are entitled to UC if:

-- you (if you are single) or you or your partner (if you are couple) are aged under 66; and
+- you (if you are single) or you or your partner (if you are couple) are under state pension age; and

 - you (if you are single) or you and your partner (if you are a couple) are at least aged 18 years.

-Claiming UC if you are a member of a couple
+Claiming UC or SPC if you are a member of a couple

 If you are a member of a couple you usually claim UC jointly with your partner – and if you do you must both be eligible.
-But if only one of you is eligible (e.g. if your spouse is British and you have leave with a ‘no public funds’ condition) then that person can claim UC as a single person and if they do it does not affect your immigration status.
+But for SPC only one of you is the claimant and must be eligible.
+However, for both UC and SPC if only one of you is eligible (e.g. if your spouse is British and you have leave with a ‘no public funds’ condition) then that person can claim UC or SPC as a single person.
+If your partner claims UC or SPC as a single person this ensures you do not break the terms of your leave if it was granted with a condition of ‘no public funds’.

-Claiming HB/CTR if you are a member of a couple
+Claiming HB if you are a member of a couple

 Claiming UC/HB/CTR for a child or young person in your household

-Your UC/HB/CTR claim includes an amount for any child or young person you get child benefit for who lives with you regardless of their immigration status.
-However, if you are responsible for a child/young person who has leave with a no public funds condition (or who requires leave but does not have it), you should seek advice from a registered immigration adviser before you claim because it might put their right to live in the UK at risk.
+Your UC/SPC/HB claim includes an amount for any child or young person you get child benefit for who lives with you regardless of their immigration status.
+However, if you are responsible for a child/young person who has leave with a 'no public funds' condition (or who requires leave but does not have it), you should seek advice from a registered immigration adviser before you claim because it might put their right to live in the UK at risk.

 If you have been granted leave following your claim for asylum